A Guide to Living Wills

 What Is a Living Will?

-A living will, sometimes referred to as an advanced health care directive, is a legal document that indicates one’s preferences and medical directions in the event that they become seriously ill or incapable of giving these directions themselves.
+A living will, sometimes referred to as an advanced health care directive, is a legal document that indicates one’s preferences and medical directions if they become seriously ill or incapable of giving these directions themselves.
 Such matters often include decisions involving feeding and breathing tubes, the use of life support, and other life-sustaining medical treatments.
 You can also appoint an individual to communicate decisions with medical personnel based on the will through a health care power of attorney.

 Two people looking at a will